 I received a copy of this book, Dead Woman Scorned from the author, Michael Clark to review but I was not financially compensated in any way.
 The opinions expressed are my own, are honest, and are based on my observations while reading this novel.

 Are you as excited as I am about this next leg of the author Michael Clark’s multi-book tour?
 It wouldn’t be Halloween without books like these.
 This time I am thrilled to share Dead Woman Scorned (The Patience of a Dead Man Book 2).
 Mildred is back and she’s looking for vengeance!

-I am in love with this book series so I can’t wait to continue on this tour with you.
-I will be going over who the author is and my thoughts on the book itself.
+I am in love with this book series, so I can’t wait to continue on this tour with you.
+I will go over who the author is and my thoughts on the book itself.
 Does the thrill continue from the first book?
 Is Dead Woman Scorned A Killer Novel?
 Or does it fall flat?
 I’m going to be answering these questions so that way you know if this book series is for you!

 Read on for an excerpt and a chance to win an amazing giveaway!

 - The Patience Of A Dead Man Book 2

 She’s back, and they’ll regret what they’ve done.
 Mildred Wells had a miserable life that carried over to a lonesome death.
 In the end, they betrayed her–played her the fool.
 She was the last to know, but there’s still time to catch up.
 She’ll formulate her painful plan as they live their lives in blissful ignorance.
 With no more family, only vengeance drives her; in fact, it’s all she has.
 She would have rather rested in peace, but for Mildred, dying isn’t so easy

 Michael Clark was raised in New Hampshire and lived in the house The Patience of a Dead Man is based.
 The bats really circled the rafters of the barn all day long, and there really was a grove hidden in the forest.
 He now lives in Massachusetts with his wife Josi and his dog Bubba.